icklers/platform-gitops-demo/docs/repository-management/03-cross-repo-coordination.md

     -   They define the XRD and Composition for a highly-available PostgreSQL cluster.
     -   They push the repository to the `your-org` GitHub organization.
     -   ArgoCD's `platform-compositions` app automatically discovers the new repo and installs the Composition into the cluster.
-    -   The new CRD, `CompositePostgresHA`, is now available in the Kubernetes API.
+    -   The new CRD, `XPostgreSQLHA`, is now available in the Kubernetes API.

 2.  **A Developer needs a new HA PostgreSQL database for their project.**
     -   They open a pull request against the `infra-dev` repository.
-    -   They add a new file, `my-project-db.yaml`, containing the claim:
+    -   They add a new file, `my-project-db.yaml`, containing the Composite Resource:
         ```yaml
         apiVersion: database.example.org/v1alpha1
-        kind: PostgresHA
+        kind: XPostgreSQLHA
         metadata:
           name: my-project-db
+          namespace: default
         spec:
+          parameters:
             storageGB: 50
             region: us-east-1
+          crossplane:
+            compositionRef:
+              name: azure-postgresql-ha
         ```
     -   The pull request is reviewed and merged by the DevOps team.
     -   ArgoCD's `infra-dev` app sees the new file and applies it to the cluster.
-    -   Crossplane sees the new `PostgresHA` claim.
+    -   Crossplane sees the new `XPostgreSQLHA` Composite Resource.
     -   It finds the `composition-postgres-ha` Composition and starts provisioning all the necessary cloud resources (e.g., a primary database, a read replica, firewall rules, etc.).

 This elegant workflow allows for seamless coordination across multiple teams and repositories, all orchestrated through Git and ArgoCD.